malvikasharan/EMBL-Teen-2019/posts/2019-07-31-matheli-interview.md

 **Q:** *When did you realize that you like science?*

 **A:** Since I was very young, I loved to be outdoors to watch nature and just experience it.
 I started doing small science projects and liked them very much.
 I did many many projects with master MINT or any other changes that I had.
-My parents really support me by looking for places for me to go and get more exposure.
-Sometimes my teachers also introduce me to new ideas and projects.
+My parents really support me, they look for places for me to go and arrange for me gain more exposure.
+My teachers also introduce me to new ideas and projects.
 I think that’s very nice.

 **Q:** *What keeps you motivated every day?*